 - Connect your phone to a Windows PC.

-- Click on the BL, AP, CP, and CSC buttons in Odin, and add the corresponding firmware binaries to them.
+- Click the BL, AP, CP, and CSC buttons and add the corresponding binaries from the firmware folder.

 Follow the visual presentation of Samsung firmware installation steps shown in the screenshot below.